 "I've read A LOT of articles and 'how to' guides on meditation - the Internet is filled with them.
 But, your manual is easily the best out there!
 I expected basic instructions, but you included a detailed account of what my mind is doing, and how I can better deal with all the thoughts that constantly come at me.
 Thank you, I'm on my ninth straight day of meditating because of your free guide!"

 Visit tad on Facebook to read the series of posts on mindfulness that the above guide is based on.
-Below are the links - please "Like" our page if you find the content useful and want to read more of the same.
+Below are the links - if you find our posts beneficial and want to see more content like it, please "Like" our page.

 > Suffering and compulsive thinking

 > That voice in your head